-As on 31.03.2022, Rs.
-19,611.66 Lakhs have been disbursed to Competent Authorities for ROW payment, out of which

-Rs.
-10,226.55 Lakhs is pending disbursement by the Competent Authorities.
+As on 31.03.2023, Rs.
+31,800.19 Lakhs have been disbursed to Competent Authorities for ROW payment, out of which Rs.
+8,108.28 Lakhs is pending disbursement by the Competent Authorities.

-NOTE 35: COVID 19 IMPACT:
+NOTE 38: COVID 19 IMPACT:

-In view of restrictions imposed during the 2nd wave of COVID19 and its fall out, there is a delay of about 3 months in the scheduled project completion.
-However, measures are being taken to speed up construction activities, including off-loading defaulting contractors and vendors with a view to ensure completion of the project in the ensuing financial year.
+In view of restrictions imposed during the COVID19 and its subsequent fall out, there is a delay in the scheduled project completion.
+Mitigation measures are being taken to speed up balance statutory permission, land procurement & necessary clearances, construction activities, like meetings with highest levels of State Administration, appointment of additional retired Competent Authorities in Gujarat, periodic meetings with stakeholders including vendors/ contractors, deliberations with EPMC to step up mobilisation of resources etc. with a view to ensure completion of the project in the ensuing financial year.
 Further, the Management does not anticipate any cost overrun in the overall project cost.

-NOTE 36: OTHER DISCLOSURES
+NOTE 39: OTHER DISCLOSURES

-- There is no significant subsequent events that would require adjustments or disclosures in the Financial Statements as on the Balance Sheet Date except already disclosed in Financial Statement. - Figures of the previous year have been regrouped wherever necessary, to conform to current period presentation.
+- PNGRB has granted extension till 31.12.2023 for completion of the KGPL project. - There is no significant subsequent events that would require adjustments or disclosures in the Financial Statements as on the Balance Sheet Date except already disclosed in Financial Statement. - Figures of the previous year have been regrouped wherever necessary, to conform to current period presentation.
 Figures in brackets / negative indicate deductions.

-AS PER OUR REPORT OF EVEN DATE ATTACHED

-For Purushottam Khandelwal & Co.
-Chartered Accountants
+AS PER OUR REPORT OF EVEN DATE ATTACHED For Purushottam Khandelwal & Co.